Edgar Schein Professor Emeritus of the Massachusetts Institute of Technology (MIT) Sloan School of Management

 Relationships ** The way in which two or more people are connected

-Avoiding Modern-day Colonialism Spirituality Close Pop-up all posts in this chapter What’s the Vibe?
+The Impact of Cognitive Biases in Conversation Spirituality Close Pop-up all posts in this chapter What’s the Vibe?
 Please be patient as this may take up to a minute to load… Close Edgar and Peter Schein’s four levels of relationship: Level Minus 1: Total impersonal domination and coercion.
-Level 1: Transactional role and rule-based supervision, service, and all forms … Continue reading Relationships ** The way in which two or more people are connected
+Level 1: Transactional role and rule-based supervision, Continue reading Relationships ** The way in which two or more people are connected

 The Power of Peer Learning Why learning from each other leads to deeper understanding and better problem-solving

-The Power of Peer Instruction Peer Instruction Vs. Peer Learning Close Pop-up all posts in this chapter What’s the Vibe?
-Please be patient as this may take up to a minute to load… Close People learn best when they share ideas and experiences.
-Traditional learning often focuses too much on passive instruction, missing the value … Continue reading The Power of Peer Learning Why learning from each other leads to deeper understanding and better problem-solving
+People learn best when they share ideas and experiences.
+Traditional learning often focuses too much on passive instruction, missing the value of conversation and reflection.
+Peer learning creates opportunities for discussion, helping people deepen their understanding, develop new skills, and solve problems together.
+Continue reading The Power of Peer Learning Why learning from each other leads to deeper understanding and better problem-solving